Komet/MediaElch/docs/contributing/scraper-interface.md

 # Scraper Interfaces

+__State__: last updated 2022-12-22

 This document describes MediaElch's scrapers and their design goals.

 ## Why was this written down?

 Because I (GitHub user `bugwelle`) wanted to write down my thoughts while developing the new scraper interfaces.

 ## TV Show Scraper

 All TV show scrapers have a common interface.
-At the time of writing this (2020-11-20) there is only one TV show scraper: TheTvDb.
-Because Kodi has switched to TMDb for TV shows, users requested it as well.
-But because TheTvDb is deeply embedded in MediaElch, it became obvious that a rewrite of the TV scrapers was necessary.

 TV show scrapers have three main usages:

- - Search for a TV show by text or IMDb/TheTvDb ID
+ - Search for a TV show by text or IMDb/TheTvDb/TVmaze ID
  - Load metadata for a TV show and its seasons and episodes
  - Load metadata for a single episode (or batch load for multiple episodes)

-On top of that, images may be loaded from those providers.
+On top of that, images can be loaded from those providers, if available.

-### Meta Information
+### Metadata

-Scrapers must provide meta information about themselves.
+Scrapers must provide metadata about themselves.
 The following details are required:

  - __Identifier__